 I had an office near the mall for over a decade and noticed the self-confidence of the shoppers inside.
 I can see their assertiveness and owner-like attitude inside the superstore.
 Most of the shoppers don’t know the God of the Holy Bible.
 To these people, the apostle Paul wrote:

-Our thoughts and hearts are filled with all the infections of sin.
+Our minds and hearts are infected with all the diseases of sin.
 Jesus came, died, and rose again to give us salvation from the slavery of sin.
-But Jesus wants as first to repent or acknowledge that we have a “missing piece,” a disease called sin that needs Christ’s cleansing blood for cure.
+But Jesus wants us first to repent or acknowledge that we have a “missing piece,” a disease called sin that needs Christ’s cleansing blood for the cure.
 That is salvation 101.
 We need a “broken and contrite” heart.
-From there, we come to Christ by faith, experience the second birth or His Spirit’s indwelling, then off you go through life a child of God and filled with the strength of Jesus.
+From there, we come to Christ by faith, experience the second birth or His Spirit’s indwelling, and then off we go through life as a child of God and filled with the strength of Jesus.